-- Your environment includes a hypervisor connection that requires the use of non-Windows credentials (e.g. XenServer root account).
+- Your environment includes a hypervisor connection that requires non-Windows credentials (for example XenServer root account).

-- You regularly connect using Remote Desktop to computers which belong to third-se Active Directory domains, the domain controllers of which are not accessible from your local network.
-For example, consider an off-site server which belongs to AD domain external.com, for which you have valid AD credentials.
-You cannot save a set of credentials for the external.com domain in ControlUp, because the DCs for that domain cannot be accessed from your local network in order to validate those credentials.
-As a workaround, you can pick “Local Computer” from the domain drop-down and enter external.comusername in the User field.
-This way, the credentials set will be treated as local and will be saved without undergoing local validation.
+- You regularly connect using Remote Desktop to computers that belong to Active Directory domains, the domain controllers of which are not accessible from your local network.
+For example, consider an off-site server that belongs to the AD domain external.com, for which you have valid AD credentials.
+You cannot save a set of credentials for the external.com domain in ControlUp, because the domain controllers for that domain cannot be accessed from your local network to validate those credentials.
+As a workaround, select “Local Computer” from the domain drop-down, and in the User field, enter the username in the format "domain\user", for example external.com\MyUserName.

 This way, the credentials set is treated as local and saved without local validation.